 - Live Cockpit Professional: top-of-the-range with BMW Operating System 7.0, 12.3-inch info display (1920 x 720 pixels)

 What happened to iDrive?

-Recent iterations of iDrive saw the introduction of touch in 2015 and then in 2017 BMW introduced live tiles with more personalisation.
-BMW told us the change in name is really because there's a lot more going on than just the controller - which is what iDrive started life as - the controller you used to control the systems.
+Recent iterations of iDrive saw the introduction of touch back in 2015.
+Then, in 2017, BMW introduced live tiles with more personalisation.
+BMW told us the change in name was really because there's a lot more going on than just the controller - which is what iDrive started life as - which you use to control the systems.

-The actual iDrive controller with buttons remains very much the same in operation has it has done on most of BMW's cars from the last 10 years with a dial you can use to rotate through the interface and click to select - and flanked with shortcut buttons to major areas.
+The actual iDrive controller with buttons remains very much the same in operation has it has done on most of BMW's cars from the last 10 years: a dial you can use to rotate through the interface and click to select; it's flanked with shortcut buttons to major areas.

-Some will find it refreshing that you still have a physical controller where some rivals - like Audi with MMI Touch - are starting to remove the physical controls for an all-touch experience.
+Some will find it refreshing that you still have a physical controller, whereas some rivals, like Audi with MMI Touch, are starting to remove the physical controls for an all-touch experience.